toolinbox/iHosts/README.md

 > Do I need iHosts?

 If you need to edit /etc/hosts, or you even have already used some tools do it, you really need to try iHosts for free.
-Now iHosts supports Mac OS X.

 [>>> Click to Download iHosts from Mac App Store for Free <<<](https://itunes.apple.com/app/id1102004240?ls=1&mt=12)